LucasAlgera/LucasAlgera.github.io/pages/landscape-editor.md

 ## Introduction

-JEDI fallen order, Borderlands, Black Myth Wukon and many more games have been made using the Unreal Engine.
+JEDI fallen order, Borderlands, Black Myth Wukong and many more games have been made using the Unreal Engine.
 All these games have incredible landscapes and have most likely made use of Unreal's Landscaping tool.
 With many games becoming more complex and environments becoming bigger and more impressive, it is almost a necessity for game engines to have a landscape sculpter of some sorts.

 With multiple other engines also having similar landscaping tools, I thought it would be an interesting project to try to recreate one in an Educational Engine supplied to me by my teachers.
 This assignment was part of my studies in **Creative Media and Game Technologies** at **Breda University of applied sciences**.